-The patient was referred to an Ophthalmologist by her GP due to bad headaches and intermittent loss of sight in her left eye.
+The patient was referred to an Ophthalmologist by their GP due to bad headaches and intermittent loss of sight in their left eye.
 The patient attended the eye clinic where upon review, history of multiple subacute angle closure attacks were not recognised.

 In clinical assessment, the Ophthalmologist did not carry out appropriate examinations on the patient such as; not doing a gonioscopy, through a slit lamp examination of the anterior (front) compartment of the eye, which resulted in missing an obvious shallow anterior chamber (front).
 The Ophthalmologist then made the decision to dilate the pupils and sent the patient home, suggesting she should be seen by a neurologist to exclude other causes.

-Failed to take or record appropriate history - hence missed noting down intermittent visual loss, suggestive of subacute angle closure attacks.
+Appropriate history was not take or recorded - hence missed noting down intermittent visual loss, suggestive of subacute angle closure attacks.

-Failed to do a complete ocular examination - did not do gonioscopy - which helps to identify eyes that are at risk of developing acute angle closure attacks.
+Ocular examination was not completed - did not do gonioscopy - which helps to identify eyes that are at risk of developing acute angle closure attacks.

-The above two errors resulted in the inability to identify that the Claimant was at risk of developing acute angle closure attack.
+The above two points resulted in the inability to identify that the Patient was at risk of developing acute angle closure attack.

 The Claimant was subsequently dilated in the eye clinic and sent home.
 The dilating drops used in eye clinic precipitated an acute angle closure attack (sudden raised eye pressure) in both the eyes later in the day, which necessitated hospital admission.